-Campbell gets two and half years in jail for having guns
+Repeat offender Campbell gets two and half years in jail for having guns

 The firearms were found with a belt of shotgun cartridges and a container of .22 ammunition.
 All were capable of being fired, but none was loaded when found.

-Judge Macintosh sentenced Campbell to 30 months in prison.
+Judge Mackintosh sentenced Campbell to 30 months in prison.

 He has already been in jail for 15 months on remand, which will count towards his sentence.